neondatabase-labs/pgrag/README.md

 ## License

 This software is released under the [Apache 2.0 license](LICENSE).
-Third-party code and data available under their respective licenses.
+Third-party code and data are provided under their respective licenses.